Miller's Crossing: Plot

+Cast

+Additionally, Sam Raimi makes a cameo appearance as the snickering gunman, and Frances McDormand appears (uncredited) as Mayor Levander's secretary.

 Production

+Development

 While writing the screenplay, the Coen brothers tentatively titled the film The Bighead—their nickname for Tom Reagan.
 The first image they conceived was that of a black hat coming to rest in a forest clearing; then, a gust of wind lifts it into the air, sending it flying down an avenue of trees.
 This image closes the film's opening credit sequence.

 Because of the intricate, dense plot, the Coens suffered from writer's block with the script.
 They stayed with a close friend of theirs at the time, William Preston Robertson in Saint Paul, Minnesota, hoping that a change of scenery might help.
 After watching the romantic comedy Baby Boom one night, they returned to New York City and wrote Barton Fink (in three weeks) before resuming the Miller's Crossing screenplay.

 The budget was reported by film industry magazines as around $14 million, but the Coens have said that the film cost "substantially less" than that.

+Casting

 According to Paul Coughlin, "The casting of Byrne allows for the psychological assurance, self-confidence and icy demeanour to be physically reproduced in the sturdy and unruffled presence of the tall and lean actor.
 Tom is 'a man who walks behind a man, whispers in his ear', he is the brains behind Leo's operation, and he is the heartless centre of Miller's Crossing."
 Although Byrne was a native Irishman playing a lieutenant to an Irish mobster, the Coens did not originally want him to use his own accent in the film.
 Byrne argued that his dialogue was structured in such a way that it was a good fit for his accent, and after he tried it the Coens agreed.
+Kyle MacLachlan also auditioned for the role, but believed he was passed on for being too young and not "hardened" enough.

-During casting they had envisioned Trey Wilson (who played Nathan Arizona in their previous film Raising Arizona) as gangster boss Leo O'Bannon, but two days before principal photography began, Wilson died from a brain hemorrhage and Finney was cast.
+During casting they had envisioned Trey Wilson (who played Nathan Arizona in their previous film Raising Arizona) as Irish gang boss Leo O'Bannon, but two weeks before principal photography began, Wilson died from a brain hemorrhage and Finney was cast.
 Roger Westcombe calls Finney's portrayal of Leo "perfectly nuanced in a brilliant performance".
 Finney also appears in a cameo, as an elderly female ladies' room attendant.

 The Coens cast family and friends in minor roles.
 Director Sam Raimi – a friend of the Coens – appears as the snickering gunman at the siege of the Sons of Erin social club, while Frances McDormand – Joel's wife – appears as the mayor's secretary.
 The role of The Swede was written for Peter Stormare, but he was busy playing Hamlet (a role often referred to as "The Dane").
 J. E. Freeman was cast and the name of the character was changed to The Dane, while Stormare went on to be featured in Fargo and The Big Lebowski.